A UXer with an MBA, because UX is serious business

 About me

 Hi there!
-I'm Michelle, a UX leader and educator with a diverse background in science, design, and technology.
-With over 25 years of experience, I've honed my skills in UX research, visual design, interaction design, and product management, always striving to create solutions that are useful, usable, and beautiful.
+I'm Michelle, a UXer with a diverse backgrounds in psychology, visual design, and business.
+Over many years, I've honed my skills in UX strategy, UX design, and product management, always striving to create solutions that are useful, usable, and beautiful.

 Currently, I am the Head of UX Design at ChaiOne, a digital consultancy in Houston.
-I also develop and teach courses in the Human Centered Interaction Design master's program for Harrisburg University.
+I also create and teach courses in the Human Centered Interaction Design master's program for Harrisburg University.

 Why the MBA?

-I have an MBA for a reason.
 After several years of being both a Product Owner and UX lead, I realized I had an innate need to connect the work we were doing to business needs and goals.
 Getting a MBA helped to provide a solid foundation in business strategy and general concepts.
-Working at an agency and having to pitch work directly to clients has given me even greater perspective on what matters to companies, and it isn't usually about delighting anyone.
-Companies spend money on projects that impact strategic initiatives.
 Being able to focus on UX work that merges user and business needs results in better outcomes—for both users and businesses.

 The 100-foot view